Revive Adserver Hosted edition

 Contrary to so many other vendors in the ad tech industry, our business model does not rely on collecting, processing, analysing, storing, or selling personal data about users of the internet.
 Instead, our guiding principle has been Privacy by Default.

-We create value by operating servers and networking as efficiently as possible, while still maintaining a high level of service for our clients, and by enabling our clients to use the software hosted on these facilities to run their advertising businesses.
-We do not get involved in the business of our clients, other than providing technical support for the software.
+We create value by operating servers and networking as efficiently as possible, while still maintaining a high level of service for our subscribers, and by enabling our subscribers to use the software hosted on these facilities to run their advertising businesses.
+We do not get involved in the business of our subscribers, other than providing the technical infrastructure and the software.

 About Revive Adserver Hosted edition